My Qualifications and Background

 I am an Associate Fellow of the British Psychological Society (BPS) as well as a chartered psychologist.
-I am also registered with the Health Care Professions Council as a counselling psychologist.
+I am also registered with the Health Care Professions Council as a practitioner psychologist.
 I abide by the ethical guidelines of both the BPS and the HCPC.
 I have also been a senior lecturer for a number of years at London Metropolitan University, teaching clinical skills on the Professional Doctorate In Counselling Psychology training course.
 I am an associate Associate Fellow of the Higher Education Academy and see trainee therapists for both personal therapy and supervision.

 Within the NHS, I have worked with a wide variety of patient groups including 7 years working within a clinical health psychology setting, seeing clients with chronic pain, disability and illness.
 I set up the first group for patients with chronic pain in Haringey and have experience of working with women's health issues such as PCOS, fertility and cancer.
 I have a particular interest in the field of women's health and have knowledge and experience of working with women struggling to manage the peri menopause/menopause and PMS.

 Alongside over 15 years of work in the private sector with general adult mental health, I also have experience of working with young adults (seventeen years and above) and some of my practice is with young people struggling to manage with A levels, university and transition from their primary home environment.
 As a senior lecturer at a London university with a very diverse population of students, I have an acute understanding of the challenges of college life and academic study.